srabm/SOEN343-VeloCity/README.md

 ## Install Front End Dependencies

 1. First make sure you have [Node](https://nodejs.org/en) installed
-2. Change your directory from root to `velocity` which is our front end directory
+2. Change your directory from root to `velocity-frontend` which is our front end directory
 ```
 cd my-app\velocity
 ```